 Access to Student Records

 In Alberta, a student record is a special record that is subject to certain laws in addition to the FOIP Act.
-The Alberta School Act and Student Record Regulation provide that the following individuals can review a student record: the student, the student’s parent (except where the student is an independent student), certain guardians, and certain individuals who have access to the student under certain separation agreements or court orders.
+The Alberta Education Act and Student Record Regulation provide that the following individuals can review a student record: the student, the student’s parent (except where the student is an independent student), certain guardians, and certain individuals who have access to the student under certain separation agreements or court orders.
 A formal FOIP request is not required to review a student record.
 For more information about how to request to review a student record, please visit our Records & Transcripts page.